AyushGupta51379/COMP_5331_Project_Fake_News_Detection/Fully_Trained_Classifier/Only_CNN/Readme.md

 Currently, it uses a very simple CNN model.

 # Run

-The ipynb notebook is what you can directly run.
+### The ipynb notebook is what you can directly run.

+### You can visit this colab link: https://colab.research.google.com/drive/1Gn6MFglgYsezdccKExZqGafvH7I4N4B7?usp=sharing

+Please do 'Save a copy in drive', then you can edit the new opened tab with a copy.

 # Just CNN model.
 Trained on Google Colab using GPU.
 Takes 1-1.5 hours maximum.